GovTechSG/seed-documentation/offboard-device/mac-os-using-script.md

 # Offboard macOS device using a script

 [Step 1: Offboard device from SEED components](#step-1-offboard-device-from-seed-components)

 [Step 2: Submit Intune Device ID](#step-2-submit-intune-device-id)

 ## Step 1: Offboard device from SEED components

-In this step, you need to run the scripts to remove the SEED components, such as Intune, Tanium, Defender and WARP, from your macOS device.

-In addition, it also resets some of the security configurations which were changed while onboarding the device to SEED.

-### To offboard SEED components from macOS
+!> **Important note**<br>If you are unable to complete the following steps, see the FAQs.
+If you still experience any issues, please submit an [incident request](https://go.gov.sg/techpass-sr).

 1. Press ```Command+Spacebar``` and enter **Terminal.app**.